-The following are the rules adopted by the Men's Panhellenic Council to control rushing for the session of 1939-40:
+The following are the rules adopted by the Men's Panhellenic Council to control rushing for the session of 1938-39:

-1. There will be open rushing during the summer until September 13.
+1. There will be open rushing during the

+summer until September 14.
-2. The quiet season will begin with freshman orientation and will continue until Monday, September 18, at 7:30 p.m.
-Rushing will start at 7:30 p.m. on Monday, September 18, and will continue through Friday.
-Rushing will end and a quiet period will begin at midnight, Friday, September 22.
-Pledging will be by preferential system at 2:00 p.m. on Saturday.

-3. There will be only one afternoon date, on Wednesday, September 20.
+- 2. The quiet season will begin with freshman orientation and will continue until Monday, September 26, at 7:30 p.m.
+Rushing will start at 7:30 p.m.
+Monday, September 26, and will continue through Friday.
+Rushing will end and a quiet period will begin at midnight, Friday, September 30.
+Pledging will be by preferential system at 2:00 p.m. on Saturday. - 3.
+There will be only one afternoon date.
+This date shall be either on Tuesday, September 27, or Thursday, September 29, depending upon whether the freshman has an afternoon class or laboratory on these days.
+Freshmen not having a date on either of these afternoons are instructed not to be in company with any man affiliated with a fraternity at

+SOUTHWESTERN, actively or as an alumnus.
 All other afternoons are to be regarded as quiet, and freshmen are not to be in company with any man affiliated with a fraternity at SOUTHWESTERN, actively or as an alumnus.
 Violation of this rule constitutes a major offense.

-4. The Panhellenic Council will make all dates.
-Each fraternity will submit its list of prospective rushees, and the dates will be allotted to each fraternity by the Council.

-5. Major dates are defined as afternoon dates and night dates.
-The afternoon date is to last from 3:30 until 6:00 p.m.
-Night dates are to begin at 7:30 p.m. and last until midnight.

-6. There will be no minor dates.
+- 4. The Panhellenic Council will make all dates.
+Each fraternity will submit its list of prospective rushees, and the dates will be allotted to each fraternity by the Council. - 5.
+Major dates are defined as afternoon dates and night dates.
+No freshman may have more than one afternoon date, either on Tuesday or Thursday, at his option.
+This afternoon date is to last from 2:00 p.m. until 6:00 p.m.
+Night dates are to begin at 7:30 p.m. and last until midnight. - 6.
+There will be no minor dates.
 Violation of this rule by any fraternity will constitute a major offense.
 No student will be eligible to pledge a fraternity with which he has not had a regular rush date.
-This rule applies only to pledging on Saturday, September 23.
-If a student wishes to pledge a fraternity with which he has not had a date during the regular rush season, he must wait until the beginning of the second semester of the college year.

-7. Rushing and dates may take place outside the city limits of Memphis, but any such occasion must be reported to the head of the Council.

-8. No fraternity shall prevent or interfere with a rushee's being on time for his next date; rushees must be prompt in keeping their dates.
+This rule applies only to pledging on Saturday, October 1.
+If a student wishes to pledge a fraternity with which he has not had a date during the regular rush season, he must wait until the beginning of the second semester of the college year. - 7.
+Rushing and dates may take place outside the city limits of Memphis, but any such occasion must be reported to the head of the Council. - 8.
+No fraternity shall prevent or interfere with a rushee's being on time for his next date; rushees must be prompt in keeping their dates.